Opioid dependence treatment

 You must tell any doctor or pharmacist you see that you are on methadone or buprenorphine because other medications can interact with these drugs and put you at risk of overdose or other harms.

-The Unsupervised Doses (Takeaways) Policy (PDF 190KB) outlines when and how many unsupervised or take-home doses you will be allowed.
+Guidelines for prescribing take away doses outlines when and how many unsupervised or take-home doses you will be allowed.

 It is really important that your unsupervised or take-home doses are always locked away and stored in a safe place.
 If another adult, child or pet was to consume your medication they are at risk of serious harm and immediate action must be taken to get them help by ringing an ambulance on 000.
 The Methadone not for kid’s brochure (PDF 87KB) outlines how to safely store your medication.